Marcovia Floodplain

 Marcovia Nueva is being constructed.

-View from higher up.
-Note gap between nick point at base of scarp and high water mark (edge of clay deposit).
+higher up.
+Note gap between nick point at base of scarp and high water mark (edge of

 View from